 It is by focusing our tuition assistance program on positive contributions to the Bellarmine community that we hope to continue building "young men for and with others."

-- To apply for tuition assistance, families must complete an online application.
-The application and all associated documents will be accessed from, submitted to, and analyzed by FACTS Grant & Aid Assessment.
+- To apply for tuition assistance, families must complete an online application each year.
+The application and all associated documents will be accessed from, submitted to and analyzed by FACTS Grant & Aid Assessment.